deyaa-qeen/marketing-integration-docs/docs/importing-data.md

 | 2   | `product`  | Product catalog data                     |
 | 3   | `order`    | Order history or transaction data        |

-Each scope will be handled independently, so you can provide different endpoints per scope if needed.

 ---